mathjax/MathJax-docs/options/accessibility.rst

 .. note::

-   The :data:`exlorer` option has been removed in v4, and is replaced by the :data:`speech` and :data:`braille` options, which determine whether the explorer is active (either one will activate the explorer).
+   The :data:`explorer` option has been removed in v4, and is replaced by the :data:`speech` and :data:`braille` options, which determine whether the explorer is active (either one will activate the explorer).
 The semantic-enrichment is controlled by the new